zachan-dev/zach-nodejs-caloriebuddy/README.md

     </div>
 </div>
 ```
+This code displays a label and an input field for the field item "Calories".
 The coding varies when the field types are different.
 Calories, Carbs, Fat, Protein, Salt and Sugar are all numerical fields, while food name is a string field.
 Unit of the typical value is a dropdown select field.
 Users can use g, L, tbsp, cup or oz. as the unit.

 Since all pages uses the same _Layout.html, they share the same navbar that contains links to other pages.